30 April, 2019

 Commercial solicitor at Steele Raymond Shaun Guppy said: “I consistently work with startup businesses and SMEs so see the increased challenges faced by business owners on a daily basis.
 Running a business can at times be lonely, so communities such as Startup Grind really do help support and inspire by showcasing business leaders who have been through the same challenges they are facing and come out the other side.”

-For further details on the events hosted by Startup Grind Bournemouth visit www.startupgrind.com/bournemouth.
+Further details on the events hosted by Startup Grind Bournemouth can be found by visiting www.startupgrind.com/bournemouth.